Murder of Carla Walker

 1974 murder in Fort Worth, Texas, U.S.

-The murder of Carla Walker is an American murder case which occurred on February 17, 1974, when 17-year-old Carla Jan Walker of Fort Worth, Texas, was kidnapped from a bowling alley parking lot and was subsequently tortured, raped, and then strangled to death.
-Her body was found three days later in a cow culvert 30 minutes south of Fort Worth.
+The murder of Carla Walker is an American murder case that occurred on February 17, 1974, when 17-year-old Carla Jan Walker of Fort Worth, Texas, was kidnapped from a bowling alley parking lot and was subsequently tortured, raped, and then strangled to death.
+Her body was found three days later in a culvert 30 minutes south of Fort Worth.

 The murder remained a cold case for 46 years until September 2020, when DNA evidence recovered from Walker's clothing was sent to Othram Inc., who specialize in degraded DNA samples; the Oxygen network paid for the testing.
-The DNA matched with 77-year-old Samuel McCurley, who was arrested for Walker's murder thereafter.
-He pled guilty to the murder in 2022 and was sentenced to life in prison without the possibility of parole.
+The DNA matched with 77-year-old Glen Samuel McCurley, who was arrested for Walker's murder thereafter.
+He pleaded guilty to the murder in 2022 and was sentenced to life in prison without the possibility of parole.
 He died in July 2023.

 Kidnapping and murder

 Carla Jan Walker was born on January 31, 1957, to Leighton and Doris Walker.
-Carla was a 17-year-old Western Hills High School student and cheerleader.
+At the time of her death she was a 17-year-old Western Hills High School student and cheerleader.

-On the evening of February 17, 1974, Walker was sitting with her boyfriend, Rodney McCoy, in his car in the parking lot of Brunswick Ridglea Bowl after attending a dance at Western Hills High School.
-The car door suddenly swung open and the two were assaulted by an unknown assailant, who dropped the magazine from his gun during the attack.
+In the early morning of February 17, 1974, Walker was sitting with her boyfriend, Rodney McCoy, in his car in the parking lot of Brunswick Ridglea Bowl after attending a dance at Western Hills High School.
+The car door suddenly swung open and the two were assaulted by an unknown man, who dropped the magazine from his gun during the attack.
 McCoy was pistol-whipped and rendered unconscious.
 His last memory of the incident is Walker being grabbed and taken by the unknown male, whom he described as a white man, about 5 feet 10 inches tall, as she screamed for help.
 Walker was nowhere to be seen after McCoy regained consciousness.
-McCoy immediately went to Walker's house to inform her parents following the incident.
+McCoy immediately went to Walker's house to inform her parents of the incident.

-The police were called and searched the area where she had been abducted.
+The police were called, and they searched the area where she had been abducted.
 Her purse and the magazine were the only items recovered in the parking lot.
 On February 20, 1974, her body was found in a culvert in Lake Benbrook.
 The autopsy revealed that Walker had been alive for 2 days following her abduction, and she had been beaten, tortured, raped, and strangled to death.
 Toxicology reports also showed she had been injected with morphine.
-The police had several suspects in mind during the initial investigation and were able to obtain samples of bodily fluids from the crime scene; Walker's dress and other clothing were also preserved.
-However, adequate technology to use such samples to identify the killer did not exist in the 1970s.
+The police had identified several suspects during the initial investigation.
+Police obtained samples of bodily fluids from the crime scene, and Walker's dress and other clothing were preserved.
+However, adequate technology to use such evidence to identify the killer did not exist in the 1970s.
 A mysterious letter by a person claiming to know the killer was among the few pieces of evidence received and released by the police department.